EU blames Putin for rising tension on Belarus and Ukraine

 The Kremlin, which has denied any wrongdoing, complained of Western "provocations", referring to Black Sea military drills, in its readout of the Macron call.

-But "we have to be clear-eyed ... and what we see is a significant, large Russian military buildup," Nato secretary general also said after meeting Ukrainian foreign minister Dmytro Kuleba in Brussels.
+But "we have to be clear-eyed ... and what we see is a significant, large Russian military buildup," Nato secretary general Jens Stoltenberg also said after meeting Ukrainian foreign minister Dmytro Kuleba in Brussels.

 The situation was "dangerous", Stoltenberg said.

-Belarusian soldiers have been tearing down Polish border fences and forcing migrants to break through after trafficking in tens of thousands of people from the Middle East.
+Belarusian soldiers have been tearing down Polish border fences and forcing migrants to break through after trafficking tens of thousands of people from the Middle East.

 Belarus has also menaced Lithuania and Latvia, which sent 3,500 soldiers to its border on Monday.